tylerchr/pwnedpass/README.md

 OK
 ```

-This process takes approximately 19m50s on my 2021 MacBook Pro, and results in a 15.12GiB `pwned-passwords-v8.bin` file.
+This process takes approximately 19m50s on my 2021 MacBook Pro (or 1m13s if the hashes are already decompressed) and results in a 15.12GiB `pwned-passwords-v8.bin` file.
 Note that you must use the _ordered by hash_ database file for correct results here.

 | File                        | SHA-1 of stock 7-Zip file                | SHA-1 of binary file                     |
 | --------------------------- | ---------------------------------------- | ---------------------------------------- |